Code Scene as Crime Scene

 Visualize

 The above scripts provide information in textual forms.
 Over time, you will become more sophisticated with your inquiries and need better tools.
-Either visualize your findings with d3js or plotly.js or buy a commercial tool such as the code scene.
+Either visualize your findings with d3js or plotly.js or buy a commercial tool such as the Code Scene.

 Another approach is to write a small framework to analyze the data and to implement more complex queries in your preferred environment.